Merced-College/crackingthecode-hugocisneros203/README.md

 🔎 Discussion Questions:

-3. Why does it take longer to crack a longer password?
+3. Why does it take longer to crack a longer password? your while loop has to go through more iterations which takes longer.

-4. What strategies do people use to protect their PIN numbers?
+5. What strategies do people use to protect their PIN numbers? use a randomly generated password that is long.

 🛡️ Challenge 3: Introduce Letters into the Password